 SECTION 2.2.
 Internal controls.
 The school shall maintain effective control and accountability of all state and local funds, federal grant and sub-grant cash, real and personal property, and other assets obtained with local, state or federal funds.
 The school shall adequately safeguard all such property and assure that it is used solely for authorized purposes.

 SECTION 2.3.
 Source documentation.
-Accounting records must be supported by such source documentation as canceled checks, paid bills, payrolls, time and attendance records, contract and subgrant award documents, etc.
+Accounting records must be supported by such source documentation as cancelled checks, paid bills, payrolls, time and attendance records, contract and subgrant award documents, etc.

 SECTION 2.4.
 Budget control.
 The school shall compare actual expenditures or outlays of state or federal funds with budget amounts for each fund, grant or subgrant.
 Financial information must be related to performance or productivity data, including the development of unit cost information whenever appropriate or specifically required in the grant or subgrant agreement.
 Applicable federal cost principles, agency program regulations, and the terms of grant and subgrant agreements will be followed in determining the reasonableness, allowability, and allocability of costs.